harvester/harvester/enhancements/20240528-migrate-harvester-api-to-standardized-k8s-api.md

 - If it's not idempotent, use `POST` or more matched HTTP method.
 - For list API, should use `GET` method.
 For example, `findMigratableNodes` action, it should be `GET` cause it doesn't change anything.

+We should also check which action is not used anymore, and remove it on new APIs.

 #### Related Documentation Issue

 Currently, we didn't have any documentation for the action APIs, we only have k8s resource API instead.